Sheridan/cephos/documentation/cephos-cephfs-subvolume.md

 The `cephos-cephfs-subvolume` script manages CephFS subvolumes and subvolume groups in a Ceph cluster.
 It supports creating (adding) and removing (deleting) subvolumes, with automatic handling of subvolume groups: groups are created if they do not exist when adding a subvolume, and deleted if they become empty after deletion.

-This script is designed for use in the CephOS environment and requires execution as the `cephos` user.
-It interacts with the Ceph filesystem specified by the `${cephfs_name}` variable from the configuration.

 ## Usage

 ```